 HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Infinity Q Diversified Alpha Fund (IQDAX; IQDNX) Investors with Losses to Contact Its Attorneys, Fund Halts Redemptions and Suspends Chief Investment Officer

-SAN FRANCISCO, March 2, 2021 /PRNewswire/ -- Hagens Berman urges Infinity Q Diversified Alpha Fund (IQDAX; IQDNX) (the "Fund") investors with significant losses to submit your losses now.
+SAN FRANCISCO, March 02, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges Infinity Q Diversified Alpha Fund (IQDAX; IQDNX) (the “Fund”) investors with significant losses to submit your losses now.
 A securities fraud class action has been filed after advisor Infinity Q Capital Management announced it is shutting down the Fund.
 Certain investors may have valuable claims.

 Class Period: Dec.
 21, 2018 – Feb.
 22, 2021